TOP 50 Best Fashion Designers

 Fashion designer Diane Von Furstenberg is best known for her use of bold color and unique fits, such as her debut wrap dress which launched her career in 1974.
 Today in what Diane calls her “third-act” she is highly focused on using her voice to empower women around the world through philanthropy, mentorship, and The DVF Awards.

 38. Michael Kors

 Michael Kors was born on August 9, 1959, on Long Island, New York.
 The prominent designer moved to New York City to attend the Fashion Institute of Technology but dropped out after two semesters.
 Kors launched his women’s collection in 1981 and became a judge on Project Runway in 2004.
 His collections are vastly worn worldwide, even First Lady Michelle Obama posed in a Michael Kors dress for her first official portrait.

 39. Tory Burch

-Famous for her preppy-bohemian tunic style, over the past 13 years Tory Burch has turned her brand into a global household name, celebrity favorite and gained billionaire status!
-Growing to over 100 freestanding stores, a presence online and in over 1,000 department and specialty stores Tory Burch has learned first hand the the obstacles women in business face leading her to launch the Tory Burch Foundation in 2009 which provides programs and initiatives to help women-owned small businesses
+Famous for her preppy-bohemian tunic style, over the past 13 years, Tory Burch has turned her brand into a global household name, celebrity favorite, and gained billionaire status!
+Growing to over 100 freestanding stores, a presence online and in over 1,000 department and specialty stores Tory Burch has learned first hand the obstacles women in business face leading her to launch the Tory Burch Foundation in 2009 which provides programs and initiatives to help women-owned small businesses

 40. Phoebe Philo